socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-instructions.md

 - You must have passed the Certification or have attested that you will provide them
 - You must have live production data in your CMS that is ready to send to the Staging Platform
 - A County-Specific Credential Pair (Client ID and Client Secret):
     - Please note this will be different than the one you used for Certification.
-Please see the API documentation for more info on Authentication and Authorization: [API Documentation](/publishers/cookbooks/alliance-exchange/api/index.html)
+Please see the API documentation for more info on Authentication and Authorization: [API Documentation](/publishers/cookbooks/alliance-exchange/api/staging-index.html)
-    - *Credential Pairs must be sent to vendors via Kiteworks..*
+    - Credential Pairs are provided to Vendors via Kiteworks.
     - Most vendors will have multiple sets of credentials to manage in Staging.
+    - The Staging Pipeline requires the use of county-specific credential pairs to transmit data.
+This requirement is necessary to ensure the compliance and isolation of each county’s data.
 - You have received the invitation email to enroll in Notification Emails from the Staging Pipeline.
-We highly recommend that as many members of your team be enrolled as possible.
+We highly recommend enrolling as many members of your team as possible.

 ## 2. Instructions for Transmitting Data on the Staging Pipeline
 ### Step 1: Get an Authorization (Bearer) Token